Translate this page into:

 Novel object recognition

 The NOR test was performed 24 hours after the last dose of chrysin was administered.
 On the first day, habituation was conducted for 30 minutes.
-The following day, two identical objects were indicated in the familiarization route at two different arena corners.
+The following day, two identical objects were indicated in the familiarisation route at two different arena corners.
 After spending three minutes exploring the items in the arena, the animals were taken out and left for 15 minutes in their cage.
-Subsequently, the arena and its contents were sanitized using 20% ethanol before a novel object (NO), and one of the familiar objects (FOs) were introduced.
+Subsequently, the arena and its contents were sanitised using 20% ethanol before a novel object (NO), and one of the familiar objects (FOs) were introduced.
 The animals had three minutes to investigate the items in the choice trail.[14]
 The video tracking software of EthoVision® XT version 12 (Noldus, Wageningen, and Netherlands) was used to capture the exploration time and mobility in both tests.
 During the habituation phase, the distance travelled, and the speed was monitored.
 The amount of time the rat spent pointing its nose at things that were 2 cm or less away was used to compute the exploration time.

 Biochemical assays

-Following the behavioural assessments, cervical dislocation was done under proper anesthesia.
+Following the behavioural assessments, cervical dislocation was done under proper anaesthesia.
 The brains were taken out, divided into two halves, and left in 30% sucrose for three hours at 4°C. They were then frozen instantly in liquid nitrogen, embedded in an optimal cutting temperature (OCT) compound (Thermo Fisher Scientific, Karlsruhe, Germany), and kept at −80°C according to the methodology described by Spijker.[15]
 The homogenates were prepared in Tris-ethylenediaminetetraacetic acid (EDTA) (49.78 mM) buffer centrifuged for 40 min at 10.000 rpm at 4°C, and the supernatant was decanted and centrifuged at 45,000 rpm for 30 minutes before use for the enzyme assays.[16]

 Superoxide dismutase (SOD) activity